If you're anything like most people, you can probably rattle off 100 different things you'd rather do than dig through your inbox.

 Birchbox is a company that's fixated on personalization in all the right ways -- and all it takes is one glance at the header of this email to see why it's effective.

-By transparently admitting that they took a peek at my sample and purchase history before crafting this email, I already get the sense that what comes next will likely be relevant to me ... and it was.
+Birchbox transparently admitted that they took a peek at my colleague Carly Stec's sample and purchase history before crafting this email.
+That gave her the sense that what came next would likely be relevant to her -- and it was.

-These little, personalized messages always reinforce why I continue to subscribe to their service.
-They strengthen my loyalty.
+These little, personalized messages always reinforce why Carly continues to subscribe to the Birchbox service -- they strengthen her loyalty.

-With 62% of millennials feeling that online content drives their loyalty to a brand, and 46% of U.S. consumers admitting that they’re more likely to switch providers than they were 10 years ago, fostering loyalty through personalization should be a priority.
+With 62% of millennials feeling that online content drives their loyalty to a brand, and 46% of U.S. consumers admitting that they’re more likely to switch providers than they were 10 years ago -- it's clear that fostering loyalty through personalization should be a priority.